NCAR/VAPOR/docs/sphinx/contributing.rst

     Enter your build directory as the "Where to build the binaries" field in the CMake GUI.
 Click *Configure*, *Generate*, and then *Open Project* in that order.
 Visual Studio will open, and you can build the target *PACKAGE* to compile the source code.

 UNIX:
     Navigate to your build directory and run the command *cmake <source_directory>*, where <source_directory> is the root directory of Vapor's source code.
-If the configuraiton was successful, you can then run *make* to compile Vapor.
+If the configuration was successful, you can then run *make* to compile Vapor.

     cmake .. && make